 Why “Closing the Sale” won’t work for your Heart-Centred Business

-A few years ago I ran a poll ahead of a webinar I was running on “heart-centred sales”.
+A few years ago I ran a poll in advance webinar I was running on the topic of “heart-centred sales”.
 To my surprise over half of the respondents answered that their biggest sales challenge was “Closing the Sale”.

-So when I saw those responses to the poll I thought to myself:
+So when I saw those responses to the poll I thought:

 “Wow!, it’s no wonder these heart-centred business owners are struggling with sales if they are making the aim of the conversation “closing the sale”.
-What a lot of pressure they must be putting themselves under – and what a lot of pressure to be putting on the client too!”
+What a lot of pressure they must be putting themselves under – and what a lot of pressure that is to be putting the client under too!”

-It didn’t sound like fun at all – and sales really can be fun!
+It really didn’t sound like fun at all.

-In fact, for me there has always been something inherently… well… arrogant… about the concept of closing the sale.
-It feels a bit like saying “Right Mr or Ms Potential Client, I’m out to sell you something here, and you are going to say yes whether you like it or not because it suits my agenda today and that’s what I’ve decided”.
+In fact, for me there has always been something inherently, well – arrogant – about the concept of closing the sale.
+It feels a bit like saying “Right Mr or Ms Potential Client, I’m out to sell you something here, and you are going to say yes whether you like it or not because I’ve decided that’s what suits my agenda today ”.

 Now, this is not to say that “Closing Techniques” don’t work.
-There is a reason that they have been part of the arsenal of professional sales people for decades (even centuries).
-They do work and if used well and skilfully they can increase the numbers of clients saying “Yes”, without a doubt.
+There is a reason that they have been part of the arsenal of professional sales people for over 100 years.
+It’s because they do work and if used well and skilfully they can increase the numbers of clients saying “Yes”, without a doubt.

 The problem is that they won’t work so well for your heart-centred, service based business